 B2 (Second Formal Warning) A B2 (second formal warning) may be issued for continuing unsatisfactory behaviour as defined above.
-B3 (Third formal warning)A B3 sanction will trigger a detention at either break or lunchtime.Parents will be notified electronically.
+B3 (Third formal warning) A B3 sanction will trigger a detention at either break or lunchtime.
+Parents will be notified electronically.
 A B3 (Third formal warning) may be issued if poor behaviour continues after the previous B2 warning.
 Failure to attend at break or lunchtime will become a B3 afterschool detention in the department area.
 Pupils who fail to attend a department detention will be given an SLT detention which will be run on Friday after school between 15:05 and 16:15 in T1.
 B4 (Pupil sent to foster classroom /Sixth Form Study Support room for the lesson) A B4 sanction will trigger a one hour after school detention in the department as soon as possible following the incident.
 Parents will be notified electronically.
 A B4 sanction may be issued if behaviour continues to be unacceptable.
 The pupil will be sent to a foster classroom /Sixth Form Study Support room for the remainder of the lesson.
 Pupils who fail to attend a department detention will be given an SLT detention which will be run on Friday after school between 15:05 and 16:15 in T1.
 B5 (Internal Exclusion) A B5 sanction will result in the pupil spending the rest of the day and the following day until 4 pm in The Reflection Centre.
-We use internal exclusion as it is action short of suspension for moderate and/or persistent breaches A B5 sanction may be issued either for disruptive behaviour in the foster classroom/Sixth Form Study Support Room or for other serious incidents inside or outside the classroom.
+We use internal exclusion as it is action short of suspension for moderate and/or persistent breaches of this behaviour policy.
+A B5 sanction may be issued either for disruptive behaviour in the foster classroom/Sixth Form Study Support Room or for other serious incidents inside or outside the classroom.
 (If a B5 sanction is issued for poor behaviour in a lesson, a member of on call staff will be called to remove the pupil.)
 The following behaviours are likely to lead to a B5 sanction.
 More serious incidents of this nature are likely to lead to B6 twilight suspension or a B7 suspension.
-This list is not exhaustive: of this behaviour policy.
-Pupils will be set their curriculum work to complete throughout their time in The Reflection Centre and will be expected to also complete a set of reflection tasks on day two.
+This list is not exhaustive: Pupils will be set their curriculum work to complete throughout their time in The Reflection Centre and will be expected to also complete a set of reflection tasks on day two.
 Where a serious incident has taken place, pupils may also be required to write a statement during their time in The Reflection Centre.
-Parents/carers will be contacted by telephone by a Progress Leader, Assistant Progress Leader or member Disruptive behaviour in a foster classroom Minor incidents of damage to school property Severe breach of the code of conduct - including inappropriate behaviour to and from school Refusing a reasonable request / defiance Severe or persistent misbehaviour when placed on SLT report or Sixth Form contract Refusal to obey instructions including persistent failure to attend after school detentions Physical, online or verbal aggression Serious breaches of health and safety rules Walking away from a member of staff Discriminatory language Found in possession of banned items Failure to adhere to the Acceptable Usage contract, of SLT.
-Parents/carers will also be notified electronically. including serious misuse of ICTPending further investigation into a serious incident To complete the consequence and return to lessons, pupils must complete their allocated time in the Reflection Centre, without breaking the code of conduct.
-Failure to follow the code of conduct whilst in The Reflection Centre is likely to result in a suspension.
-B6 (Internal Suspension) A B6 may be issued: A B6 sanction will result in the pupil attending the Reflection Centre from 8am until 4pm the following day.
-For a serious incident which doesn't warrant a fixed term suspension.
-For a serious incident committed by a pupil Parents/carers will be contacted by telephone by a Progress Leader, Assistant Progress Leader or member of SLT. who rarely displays negative behaviour and who shows obvious and clear remorse.
-An accumulation of B4 and / or B5 sanctions Parents/carers will also be notified electronically.
-A meeting with Pastoral staff or SLT may be held to support the pupil.
-B7 (Suspension) A suspension is a serious sanction and is only issued where the breach of the Academy rules is severe.
-A B7 sanction will trigger a period of the pupil being suspended from school.
-The following are examples of when a B7 may be issued: Parents will be notified by telephone and a letter will be either posted home or sent with the pupil.
-Parents may be asked to collect the pupil from school where appropriate.
-Repeated refusal of a reasonable request Serious breaches of health and safety rules Verbal abuse of staff, other adults or students Possession of drugs and/or alcohol related offences Wilful damage to property / vandalism / graffiti Incidents of homophobic / transphobic / biphobic and Following any suspension there must be a reintegration meeting held with the pupil, parents and a progress leader or member of SLT.
-This will racist abuseChild on child abuseSexual harassmentTheft be arranged for the day the pupil returns to school.
-If parents are unable to attend the pupil will be placed in The Reflection Centre until Making a false allegation against a member of staff Behaviour within or outside school which calls into question the good name of the academy Persistent defiance or disruption this meeting takes place.
-Fighting/assault towards another member of the community Disruptive behaviour whilst in the Reflection Centre Smoking or using an e-cigarette/vape on school site or in school uniform off site Possession of smoking or vaping items in school Misuse of the fire bell As stated above, following repeated B4 and B5 sanctions
+Parents/carers will be contacted by Disruptive behaviour in a foster classroom Minor incidents of damage to school property Severe breach of the code of conduct - including inappropriate behaviour to and from school Refusing a reasonable request / defiance Severe or persistent misbehaviour when placed on SLT report or Sixth Form contract Refusal to obey instructions including persistent failure to attend after school detentions Physical, online or verbal aggression Serious breaches of health and safety rules Walking away from a member of staff telephone by a Progress Leader, Assistant Progress Leader or member of SLT.
+Parents/carers will also be notified electronically.